-RESEARCH AND GRADUATE STUDIES
+OFFICE OF RESEARCH AND GRADUATE STUDIES

-Research and Graduate Studies are managed by the Assistant Vice President for Research and Graduate Studies (AVPRGS), who is responsible for promoting and coordinating research by faculty members as well as by graduate and undergraduate students.
+The Office of Research and Graduate Studies is managed by the Assistant Vice President for Research and Graduate Studies (AVPRGS), who is responsible for promoting and coordinating research by faculty members as well as by graduate and undergraduate students.
 Furthermore, the AVPRGS is tasked with overseeing the graduate programs at NDU, ensuring that they are up to the required standards.

-In addition to chairing the University Research Committee (URC), the AVPRGS supervises the activities of the following research centers:
+In addition, the AVPRGS supervises the activities of the following research centers: